RevenueCat/docs/docs/tools/experiments-v1/experiments-results-v1.md

 **Total MRR**
 The total monthly recurring revenue your current active subscriptions in each variant would generate on a normalized monthly basis.
 [Learn more about MRR here.](/dashboard-and-metrics/charts#monthly-recurring-revenue-mrr)

+**Total MRR (set to renew)**
+The total monthly recurring revenue your current active subscriptions who are currently set to renew (e.g. they have not cancelled) in each variant would generate on a normalized monthly basis.

+_NOTE: This measure is only available in the Customer Journey data table, not the Result chart._

 **MRR per customer**
 The total monthly recurring revenue your current active subscriptions in each variant would generate on a normalized monthly basis, divided by the number of customers in each variant.